-There will be* three* opportunities for bonus points during this WES.
+There will be *two* opportunities for bonus points during this WES.
 The following members/stations are worth 5 bonus points each.
 Please only count each bonus station once per band.

-*First Bonus Points Option* - The "*Reindeer, Santa, and Scrooge*" bonus stations this month are:
+*First Bonus Points Option* - The "*Reindeer, Santa, and Scrooge*" will be bonus stations this month.

 *Second Bonus Points Option* - There are also “*Worldwide SKCC Ham Radio Elves*” as bonus stations (5 points each) for this WES.
 Lots of possibilities for increasing your final total score.
 Please count each “Elf” bonus station only once per band.